 Generate Business Ideas That Matter: A Building Block Approach

-Here’s the harsh truth for aspiring entrepreneurs: Most business ideas already exist.
+It’s a harsh truth to swallow for aspiring entrepreneurs: Most business ideas already exist.

 At least once, and in variations, even 10 times.
 No matter whether we talk about books, social networks, apps, or YouTube-cat videos.